Skip to Content Facebook Feature Image

 Police responded within four minutes of being called, Wahl said.
 As they arrived, gunshots rang out a few blocks away where a landscaper was shot at but uninjured.
 The shooters were found dead in a vehicle stopped in the middle of a road nearby, he said.

 Aerial TV footage showed more than a dozen children holding hands and being walked out of the parking lot of the center as it was surrounded by scores of police vehicles.
-The white mosque is in a neighborhood of homes, apartments and strip malls with Middle Eastern restaurants and markets.
+The mosque is in a neighborhood of homes, apartments and strip malls with Middle Eastern restaurants and markets.

 Parents were directed to a nearby area to retrieve their children.

-The mosque's director, Imam Taha Hassane called it “extremely outrageous to target a place of worship.”
+The mosque's director, Imam Taha Hassane, called it “extremely outrageous to target a place of worship.”

 “All the places of worship in our beautiful city should always be protected,” he said.